By Heidi Yuen, registered acupuncturist and certified Shōnishin practitioner

 Shōnishin (from Japanese shōni = little child, shin = needling) is a non-invasive method of acupuncture, which was developed in Japan for pediatric treatment around 100 years ago.
 Instead of traditional acupuncture needles, a special tool is used for rubbing and tapping on certain reflex zones and meridian areas, as well as on acupuncture points for gentle stimulation along the torso and the extremities1.

 The therapeutic effect of Shōnishin is to regulate and support the meridian system as well as the central and autonomic nervous systems.
-This treatment method is very effective, especially for children with different disharmonies or illnesses from birth to school age.
+This treatment method is highly recommended, especially for children with different disharmonies or illnesses from birth to school age.

 Time plays an important role when treating children, as they respond to treatment faster at a younger age.
 In some circumstances, holistic therapeutic intervention is necessary when a child does not respond well to modern Western medicine, to avoid letting an opportunity pass.
 Timely intervention is vital, in the case of disorders and abnormalities, which can save much pain and suffering later in life.